-What is Centers for Medicare & Medicaid Services’s Patient Access Rule?
+What is Centers for Medicare & Medicaid Services (CMS) Patient Access and Payer Data exchange Rule?

-The Interoperability and Patient Access Rule calls on Medicare, Medicaid and CHIP health plans, as well as those sold on the federal exchanges, to grant electronic access to patient claims data.
+The Interoperability and Patient Access Rule calls on Medicare, Medicaid, and CHIP health plans, as well as those sold on the federal exchanges, to grant electronic access to patient claims and clinical data.
 The Rule puts patients first, giving them access to their health information when they need it most and in a way they can best use it.

 Who is it for?